lonlylocly/lonlylocly.github.io/_posts/2014-09-05-Introducing-molva-spb-ru.md

 send messages, write blog posts, read blog posts, and comment them.

 Every bit of information coming through our brain produces some reaction.
-Most of times it is *ignorance*, but from time to time we *respond*.
+Most of the time it is *rejection*, but from time to time we *respond*.

 There begins association between words heard and words replied.
-These words are chained together, they form a new specie &mdash; **a conversation**.
+These words are chained together, they form a new one species &mdash; **a conversation**.

 ### Ah, Twitter again